 However, when it comes to these VIP users, you will have exactly the same trading fees for the different levels.
 You can see more about the option fees on their OKX Fees page.

-Ok, so you are ready to try out OKX?
-Then you will need to create an account.
+Ok, once you are ready to try out OKX you will need to create an account.
 You can hit “Sign Up” and sign up using an email address, phone number, or link to a Google or Telegram account when you are on the website.

 OKX Registration Process